-The MySQL Cluster Auto-Installer is made up of two components.
-The front end is a GUI client implemented as a Web page that loads and runs in a standard Web browser such as Firefox or Microsoft Internet Explorer (see Section 220.127.116.11, “MySQL Cluster Auto-Installer Requirements”).
+The NDB Cluster Auto-Installer is made up of two components.
+The front end is a GUI client implemented as a Web page that loads and runs in a standard Web browser such as Firefox or Microsoft Internet Explorer (see Section 220.127.116.11, “NDB Cluster Auto-Installer Requirements”).
 The back end is a server process (ndb_setup.py) that runs on the local machine or on another host to which you have access.

 Display panel.
 The central area where data regarding configuration settings and controls for changing them are displayed.

 Breadcrumb navigation.
 Located in the top left and top center of the GUI, the breadcrumb navigation bar consists of a series of titles linking to screens that correspond to steps in the configuration of an NDB Cluster.
 The breadcrumb allows you to jump between these stages in arbritrary order.

 Sequential navigation.
 This consists of a set of buttons labelled, , and , and can be found in the lower right-hand corner of the GUI.
 The sequential navigation is used to move between steps in the suggested order.

 Settings and Help menus.
 These menus can be found in the top right corner of the GUI (to the right of the breadcrumb navigation bar).provides a way check and possibly alter configuration settings for the Auto-Installer; can be used to access the installer's built-in help files.